 Due to the time consuming nature of 3D printing, hobbyists have sought more practical ways to create a firearm for personal use, primarily through utilization of "80% lowers".
-These frames are available for various models of firearms and are required to be marked by federally licensed firearm retailers under the ATF's definition of a firearm.1

-These "80% lowers" are closer to a hunk of plastic or metal than a working firearm receiver.
-End users are required to perform meticulous drilling and labor with hand tools in order to create a working firearm component.
+These frames are available for various models of firearms and are not processed enough to fall under the ATF's definition of a firearm.
+The 1968 Gun Control Act defines a firearm as - "Any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; or any destructive device."1 drilling and labor with hand tools in order to create a working firearm component.
 It is important to note that this legal activity is still regulated by state and federal firearm laws, an obligation that hobbyists are responsible to know and conform to.
 The benefit to this hobby is being able to build a personalized firearm with the particular parts the owner wants rather than purchasing a fully functional firearm and incurring the added expense of swapping parts for a customized look and feel.
-Unmarked "80% lowers" that are brought to a gunsmith or firearm retailer for work and retained must be marked before returned to the owner.2